Counselling in Belper

 Belper DE56

 Hi, I'm Chloe.
-I have a small practice in Belper (Derbyshire) as well as online, seeing clients across the country.
-Some of my clients I am currently working with, are exploring topics such as: neurodiversity (self or professionally diagnosed) work-related stress, sexuality and bereavement.
-I love working with clients to explore power and have noticed lots of clients exploring themes of finding their voice establishing boundaries, particularly with parents as they enter adulthood.
-I have an interest on working with women experiencing body-image issues, challenges surrounding weight loss and bariatric surgery.
+A neurodivergent psychotherapist and dog-mum of 2, living and working in Derbyshire.
+I currently work with a range of clients exploring themes of neurodiversity (self or professionally diagnosed), work-related stress, family dynamics, sexuality and bereavement.
+I love working with clients to explore power dynamics and have noticed clients using therapy to find their voice establishing boundaries, particularly with parents as they enter adulthood.
+I have an interest in working with women exploring body-image issues, challenges surrounding weight loss/gain and bariatric surgery.

 Hi, I'm Chloe.
-I have a small practice in Belper (Derbyshire) as well as online, seeing clients across the country.
-Some of my clients I am currently working with, are exploring topics such as: neurodiversity (self or professionally diagnosed) work-related stress, sexuality and bereavement.
-I love working with clients to explore power and have noticed lots of clients exploring themes of finding their voice establishing boundaries, particularly with parents as they enter adulthood.
-I have an interest on working with women experiencing body-image issues, challenges surrounding weight loss and bariatric surgery.
+A neurodivergent psychotherapist and dog-mum of 2, living and working in Derbyshire.
+I currently work with a range of clients exploring themes of neurodiversity (self or professionally diagnosed), work-related stress, family dynamics, sexuality and bereavement.
+I love working with clients to explore power dynamics and have noticed clients using therapy to find their voice establishing boundaries, particularly with parents as they enter adulthood.
+I have an interest in working with women exploring body-image issues, challenges surrounding weight loss/gain and bariatric surgery.

 07359 674801 View 07359 674801